python/cpython/Doc/library/sunaudio.rst

    :deprecated:

 .. deprecated:: 2.6
-   The :mod:`sunaudiodev` module has been deprecated for removal in Python 3.0.
+   The :mod:`sunaudiodev` module has been removed in Python 3.